beatriceayoade/Sales-Analysis/README.md

 # Sales-Analysis
-This analyses the sales trend od DVD rental (Sakila postgreSQL database)
+This analyses the sales trend of DVD rental (Sakila postgreSQL database)

+## DATABASE DESCRIPTION
+The database has 9 tables